-It’s clear every company, regardless of size or scope needs end-to-end visibility, instant responses and immediate availability in their supply chain.
+It’s clear every company, regardless of size or scope, needs end-to-end supply chain transparency, instant responses and immediate availability.
 No one can predict the future, but it’s important for automotive leaders to partner with companies such as Jabil, which has all the core enablers of a supply chain resilience strategy – people, processes and tools – to ensure the future is not riddled with disruption, loss and uncertainty.

 Therefore, ask yourself: which companies who have the technologies, people and processes to help us prepare for and respond to disruptions?
-How can we collaborate with a manufacturing partner who can absorb supply chain risk effectively?
+How can we collaborate with manufacturing and supply chain partners who can effectively absorb risk?

 4. Outsource the Risk within the Automotive Supply Chain